 Setting Up CampSelect a durable surface for your campsite.
 When camping on the tundra, select a site that is not too dry and that will not be heavily impacted.
 When finished with a site, please return it to its natural state.

 CookingGas or propane stoves for cooking are strongly recommended.
 Fires are often impractical.
-Unless you are along the coast, wood is scares or nonexistent.
+Unless you are along the coast, wood is scarce or nonexistent.
 A gas or propane stove is also good for emergencies since it is easy to light.

 Keep a clean camp.
 Avoid food spills and other animal attractants.
 Proper food storage is required in all Alaskan parks.
 Bears that become accustomed to human food and products present a hazard to people traveling in the backcountry.
 We can all do our part to protect the fragile ecosystem while enjoying this vast wilderness.